Emilio Bozzi is born in Milan (Wikipedia).

 Last reported use of the Universal 61 centerpull brakes.

-Decals start to change from the waterslide type to self-adhesive labels.
+Decals start to change on some models from the waterslide type to self-adhesive labels.

 The unique seat lug and binder bolt design that was specific to a Legnano frame is ‘fully’ discontinued.
 Lesser models (city and sportivo models) began receiving a conventional seat lug with the binder bolt behind the seat post starting about 1970.

-Approx. start date for the Legnano Competizione model, replacing the long-standing Gran Premio model as Legnano’s second tier road bike, positioned just below the top-of-the-line Roma model.
+Approx. start date for the Legnano Competizione model, replacing the long-standing Gran Premio model as Legnano’s second tier road bike.

-The parallelogram shaped logo on the down tube is changed to a new setting of spaced letters with no border or background shape.
+The parallelogram shaped logo on the down tube is changed to a new design of individual, san serif letters with no border or background shape.

-The declining Legnano S.p.A. is acquired by long-time rival Bianchi.
+The declining Legnano brand is acquired by long-time rival Bianchi.
 Bianchi relegates the brand to some lesser models and the Legnano brand is all but gone.

 The Bianchi and Legnano brands are purchased by the CycleEurope Group.